 So Why Are Fat Bombs so Popular and Who Needs Them?

-After a while on keto you WILL lose the weight and start to enter a stage where you’re maintaining.
+After a while on keto you WILL lose the weight and start to enter a stage where you’re in maintenance mode.

 At this point it will become important to maintain your macro ratio so that you don’t continue to lose weight and so you have enough fat to use as fuel for your day.

-So what to do when you’ve realized you’re weight loss has stalled on keto and you’re not losing weight or you’ve even begun to gain weight?
+So what to do when you’ve realized you’re weight loss has stalled on keto and you’re in ketosis but not losing weight or you’ve even begun to gain weight?

-Intermittent fasting, fat fasting or an egg fast have all been touted to help reset your body and break though a stall.
+Intermittent fasting, fat fasting, a beef and butter fast or an egg fast have all been touted to help reset your body and break through a stall.

-I have not tried any of these except for intermittent fasting and this I swear by.
-Intermittent fasting has a number of benefits and the one I cling to is the fact that because I’m skipping an entire meal for the day, I’m allowed to indulge just a little more at meal time and still not consume too many calories.
+Intermittent fasting is something I swear by.
+It has a number of benefits and the one I cling to is the fact that because I’m skipping an entire meal for the day, I’m allowed to indulge just a little more at mealtime and still not consume too many calories.

 Intermittent fasting makes it really hard to overeat.